jeffreypaul15/reddit_flair_prediction/README.md

 > pip install -r requirements.txt

-1. Download 'model_out' folder from the link : model_out and place it in the root directory
+1. Download 'model_out' folder from the link : [Drive Link](https://drive.google.com/open?id=14fJHK5DtEUOOjgfD1OX5WwB8snfwjV3a)
-2. Run 'deploy.py' and go on to localhost:5000
+2. Place 'model_out' folder it in the root directory
-3. Run Code.ipynb
+3. Run 'deploy.py' and go on to localhost:5000

 ## Steps for automated_testing:-